Pope slams 'throwaway culture' that discards unemployed youth

 A day after issuing an 84-page platform for his eight-month-old papacy that blasted unfettered capitalism as "a new tyranny," the pontiff used the interview aired on the TN TV channel to link high European unemployment to its twin problem of neglecting older people who are past their earning prime.

-"Today we are living in unjust international system in which 'King Money' is at the centre," he said in the interview.
+"Today we are living in unjust international system in which 'King Money' is at the center," he said in the interview.

 "It's a throwaway culture that discards young people as well as its older people.
 In some European countries, without mentioning names, there is youth unemployment of 40 percent and higher," he added.
 "A whole generation of young people does not have the dignity that is brought by work."

-European leaders pledged earlier this month to make fighting youth unemployment a priority but came up with no new ideas to tackle a problem that risks fuelling social unrest.
+European leaders pledged earlier this month to make fighting youth unemployment a priority but came up with no new ideas to tackle a problem that risks fueling social unrest.

 Nearly 6 million people under the age of 25 are without work in the European Union, with jobless rates among the young at close to 60 percent in Spain and Greece.